Matthew D. LaBrie Managing Associate, Complex Litigation & Dispute Resolution, Cyber, Privacy & Data Innovation

 Silicon Valley; Portland

 Peter Lamb, a partner working across our Silicon Valley and Pacific Northwest offices, is a member of the Corporate Group.
-Pete advises both emerging and well-established private and public technology and life sciences companies, as well as private equity sponsors.
+Peter represents both emerging and well-established private and public technology and life sciences companies, as well as private equity sponsors.

-Peter advises private equity funds and their portfolio companies on M&A and minority and majority investments.
-He also advises a range of late-stage private technology companies, including Aptean, Duetto Research, Sagent Lending Solutions, Stripe and Trax Retail.
+Peter advises private equity funds and their portfolio companies on M&A and minority and majority investments, particularly in enterprise software, fintech and cybersecurity companies.
+He also advises a range of late-stage private technology companies, including Aptean, Cortexyme, Duetto Research, Procare Software, Sagent Lending Solutions, Stripe, Trax Retail and Twist Bioscience.

 Toni is an attorney in Orrick's San Francisco office and a member of the Employment Law Group.